FormulaCraft

 Is there a native SUMBYCOLOR function in Excel or Sheets?

-No. Neither application exposes cell fill color to worksheet formulas natively.
-You must use a helper column, VBA, or Apps Script.
+No. Neither application exposes cell fill color to worksheet formulas natively, even in Excel 365 / 2024.
+You must use a helper column, VBA macro, or Google Apps Script.

 Will a VBA sum-by-color function work in Google Sheets?